The island is famous for its dramatic landscape and is one of the most popular hiking destinations in Scotland.

 https://www.walkhighlands.co.uk/skye/old-man-of-storr.shtml

-Further north along the coast, Rigg Viewpoint offers panoramic views of the Storr and its famous pinnacle.
-According to some people, this is the best viewpoint in Scotland with views of the islands of Raasay, Rona and Holm, the Trotternish Ridge, the Cuillin Hills and the Scotish mainland.
+Continuing north along the coast, Rigg Viewpoint offers panoramic views of the Storr and its iconic pinnacle.
+Considered by many as the finest viewpoint in Scotland, it showcases magnificent sights encompassing the islands of Raasay, Rona, and Holm, the Trotternish Ridge, the Cuillin Hills, and the Scottish mainland.

-There are also two spectacular waterfalls on the east coast of the Trottenish Peninsula: Lealt and Mealt.
-From the first viewpoint of Lealt Falls, you can gaze deep into the canyon and see the river finding its way down the rocks.
-Furthermore, the second viewpoint provides a broder view of the cliffs and the sea.
+There are also two spectacular waterfalls on the east coast of the Trotternish Peninsula: Lealt and Mealt.
+At the first viewpoint of Lealt Falls, visitors can gaze deep into the canyon and witness the river finding its way down the rocks.
+Meanwhile, the second viewpoint provides a broader perspective of the cliffs and the expansive sea.

-A few more kilometers north along the coast is the Kilt Rock and its waterfall the Mealt Falls.
-The Kilt Rock, made up of 90-meter-high vertical basalt columns, looks like a pleated kilt, hence the name.
-The waterfall, fed by the nearby Mealt Loch, plunges from the top of the cliffs over the columns to the sandstone coast below.
+Just a few more kilometers north along the coast lies the remarkable Kilt Rock, accompanied by its magnificent waterfall, the Mealt Falls.
+The Kilt Rock boasts towering vertical basalt columns, reaching a height of 90 meters, resembling the pleats of a kilt, which inspired its name.
+Fed by the neighboring Mealt Loch, the waterfall plunges from the cliff’s edge, gracefully flowing over the columns until it meets the sandy coastline below.

 The Quiraing Hike

-The Quiraing Hike passes through some of Scotland’s most spectacular landscapes featuring high cliffs, hidden plateaus, and pinnacle rock formations.
-As part of the Trotternish ridge, Quiraing was formed by a great series of ancient landslides, and this is the only part of the slip that continues to move.
+The Quiraing Hike navigates through Scotland’s most spectacular landscape, featuring towering cliffs, secluded plateaus, and striking pinnacle rock formations.
+Situated along the Trotternish ridge, the Quiraing was shaped by a great sequence of ancient landslides, with this section being the only part that still experiences movement.

-Some of the rock formations along the trail acquired specific names.
-The first one on the trail is the Prison, a pyramidal rocky peak with three summits reminiscent of a medieval keep when viewed from a particular angle.
-Directly above the Prison on the left side, in the main area of the landslip, stands the Needle rock.
-It is the largest pinnacle in the group of very large rock columns.
-Above the Needle and out of sight stands the Table, a flat grassy plateau surrounded by cliff faces.
-According to local folklore, the Table was used by locals to hide their sheep and cattle from Viking raiders.
+Certain rock formations along the trail have been assigned specific names.
+The initial formation encountered is known as the Prison, characterized by a pyramid-shaped rocky peak with three summits, resembling a medieval keep when viewed from a specific angle.
+Positioned directly above the Prison on the left side, within the primary landslip area, stands the Needle rock.
+It is the most prominent pinnacle among the group of sizable rock columns.
+Hidden from view beyond the Needle, the Table awaits, presenting a level expanse of grassy plateau encircled by sheer cliff faces.
+According to local folklore, the Table served as a sanctuary by locals, hiding their sheep and cattle from Viking raiders.

-Initially good path.
-Later rough and rocky sections with one minor ascent.
-Return over hill is exposed and final descent is very boggy and eroded.
+Initially, the path is good.
+However, as you progress, you will encounter rough and rocky sections, along with a minor ascent.
+The return route over the hill is exposed, and the final descent is very boggy and eroded.

 Distance: 6.5 km